mrfatboy/homebridge-cmdswitch-simple/README.md

 ## CMD Switches - control a device on your network

-You might want to create a switch that downloads a picture from your local IP camera to a folder.
-The CMD command must be exactly entered as you would at the CMD prompt.
+You might want to create a switch wakes and sleeps your playstation The CMD command must be exactly entered as you would at the CMD prompt.